Akutan Zero: Consequences

-Data from the captured aircraft were submitted to the Bureau of Aeronautics (BuAer) and Grumman for study in 1942.
-The U.S. carrier-borne fighter plane that succeeded the Grumman F4F Wildcat, the F6F, was tested in its first experimental mode as the XF6F-1 prototype with an under-powered Wright R-2600 Twin Cyclone 14-cylinder, two-row radial engine on 26 June 1942.
+Data from the captured aircraft were submitted to the BuAer and Grumman for study in 1942.
+The U.S. carrier-borne fighter plane that succeeded the Grumman F4F Wildcat, the F6F Hellcat, was tested in its first experimental mode as the XF6F-1 prototype with an under-powered Wright R-2600 Twin Cyclone 14-cylinder, two-row radial engine on 26 June 1942.
 Shortly before the XF6F-1's first flight, and based on combat accounts of encounters between the F4F Wildcat and A6M Zero, on 26 April 1942, BuAer directed Grumman to install the more powerful 18-cylinder Pratt & Whitney R-2800 Double Wasp radial engine—already powering Chance Vought's Corsair design since its beginnings in 1940—in the second XF6F-1 prototype.
 Grumman complied by redesigning and strengthening the F6F airframe to incorporate the 2,000 hp (1,500 kW) R-2800-10 engine, driving a three-bladed Hamilton Standard propeller.
-With this combination Grumman estimated the XF6F-3's performance would increase by 25% over that of the XF6F-1.
+With this combination, Grumman estimated the XF6F-3's performance would surpass that of the XF6F-1 by 25%.
 This first Double Wasp-equipped Hellcat airframe, bearing BuAer serial number 02982, first flew on 30 July 1942.
-The F6F-3 subtype had been designed with specific "Wildcat vs Zero" input from Battle of the Coral Sea and Battle of Midway veteran F4F pilots such as Jim Flatley and Jimmy Thach, respectively, among several others, obtained during a meeting with Grumman Vice President Jake Swirbul at Pearl Harbor on 23 June 1942, with the first production F6F-3 making its first flight just over three months later, on October 3, 1942.
-While the captured Zero's tests did not drastically influence the Hellcat's design, they did give knowledge of the Zero's handling characteristics, including its limitations in rolling right and diving.
+The F6F-3 subtype had been designed with specific "Wildcat vs Zero" input from F4F pilots who fought in the Battle of the Coral Sea, such as Jim Flatley, and the Battle of Midway, such as Jimmy Thach; their input was obtained during a meeting with Grumman Vice President Jake Swirbul at Pearl Harbor on 23 June 1942.
+The first production F6F-3 made its first flight just over three months later, on October 3, 1942.
+While the captured Zero's tests did not drastically influence the Hellcat's design, they did impart knowledge of the Zero's handling characteristics, including its limitations in rolling right and diving.
 That information, together with the improved capabilities of the Hellcat, were credited with helping American pilots "tip the balance in the Pacific".
 American aces Kenneth A. Walsh and R. Robert Porter, among others, credited tactics derived from this knowledge with saving their lives.
-James Sargent Russell, who commanded the PBY Catalina squadron that discovered the Zero and later rose to the rank of admiral, noted that Koga's Zero was "of tremendous historical significance".
-William N. Leonard concurred, describing it thus: "The captured Zero was a treasure.
+James Sargent Russell, who commanded the PBY Catalina squadron that discovered the Zero and later rose to the rank of admiral, said that Koga's Zero was "of tremendous historical significance".
+William N. Leonard concurred: "The captured Zero was a treasure.
 To my knowledge, no other captured machine has ever unlocked so many secrets at a time when the need was so great."

 Some historians dispute the degree to which the Akutan Zero influenced the outcome of the air war in the Pacific.
-For example, the Thach Weave, a tactic created by John Thach and used with great success by American airmen against the Zero, was devised by Thach prior to the attack on Pearl Harbor, based on intelligence reports on the Zero's performance in China.
+For example, the Thach Weave, a tactic created by John Thach and used with great success by American airmen against the Zero, was devised by Thach before the attack on Pearl Harbor, based on intelligence reports on the Zero's performance in China.